A Framework for Symmetric Self-Intersecting Surfaces

-Together with the embedding, the normal vectors are sufficient to create a 3D model of the simplicial complex, as seen in \cite{Writinga88:online}.
-But if an embedding has a self-intersection, the following needs to be considered. \begin{remark} Note that the outer hull of an embedded complex is well-defined even in the case that the embedding has self-intersections.
-However, then our description of the complex is not sufficient to compute it, as can be seen in Figure \ref{self-intersection}.
-This is because faces can lie in multiple chambers at once, and thus we can not use normals to infer about the outer hull.
-For example, if we can assumed the faces to be on the outer hull and tried to define the outer normal of the left triangle to be pointing towards the upper right.
-But then both the area above and below the right triangle would have to be outside of $X$, which gives a contradiction. \end{remark}
+In Section \ref{sec:outer_hull}, we show that we can compute the outer-hull of a complex $X$ without self-intersections.
+Then together with the embedding, the normal vectors are sufficient to create a 3D model of the simplicial complex, as seen in \cite{szilvsi2003analysis}.
+But if an embedding has a self-intersection, the following needs to be considered. \begin{remark} The outer hull of an embedded complex $X$ is well-defined, even in the case that the embedding has self-intersections.
+However, then our description of $X$ via coordinates of vertices is not sufficient to compute the outer hull, as can be seen in Figure \ref{self-intersection}.This is because faces can lie in multiple chambers simultaneously, making it impossible to use normals to infer information about the outer hull.
+In this example, computing the outer hull using normal vectors, as described in Remark \ref{rem:oriented_normals}, is not possible. \end{remark}